CBQ: Cross-Block Quantization for Large Language Models: Experiments

-Results on multiple zero-shot benchmarks using accuracy as the evaluation metric demonstrate CBQ's capabilities on large models including OPT (13B, 30B) and BLOOM (7.1B) (Table \ref{exp_acc}).
-Across almost all public datasets, CBQ outperforms existing quantization methods by over 2\% and reduces the accuracy gap with the full precision model to within 1\% under the same W8A8 and W4A16 settings.
-Moreover, unlike current techniques, CBQ uniquely achieves ultra-low quantization down to W4A8 and W4A4 bitwidths while maintaining high performance.
-This highlights CBQ's strengths in surpassing state-of-the-art tradeoffs between compression rate and accuracy across both conventional and extreme low-bit regimes in large language models.
+Results on multiple zero-shot benchmarks using accuracy as the evaluation metric demonstrate CBQ's capabilities on LLMs including OPT (30B, 66B) and LLAMA (30B, 65B) (as shown in Table \ref{exp_acc}).
+Across almost all datasets, CBQ outperforms existing quantization methods by over 2\% and reduces the accuracy gap with the full precision model to within 1\% under the W4A16, W2A16 and W4A8 quantization settings.
+This demonstrates stronger zero-shot capability.
+Moreover, unlike current techniques, CBQ uniquely achieves ultra-low quantization down to W4A4 while maintaining a higher performance than the state-of-the-arts.
 The consistent gains verify the generalization of CBQ's innovations across models and datasets.

 \paragraph{Evaluation on generation datasets with perplexity.}